Nicola Sturgeon: Omicron ‘tsunami’ is beginning to hit Scotland

 The hospitality sector has been encouraged to return to table service where practical and to consider measures to reduce crowding.

-Earlier, Scotland’s Economy Secretary, Kate Forbes, said the Scottish Government is calling on the UK Treasury to “step up and provide urgent funding” to businesses.
+Earlier, Scotland’s Finance Secretary Kate Forbes said the Scottish Government is calling on the UK Treasury to “step up and provide urgent funding” to businesses.

-“I wrote to the Chancellor last night and the First Minister has requested talks with the Prime Minister – this situation is serious and we need the UK Government to engage with us on further support,” she said.
+At the coronavirus briefing, Ms Sturgeon claimed it would be “unconscionable” for the Treasury not to provide more support given the rapid spread of Omicron.

+She announced that of the £100 million Scottish Government money being allocated “for the impact businesses are already suffering”, £66 million will go to the hospitality sector, £20 million for culture, £8 million to the food and drink supply chain, and £3 million each for the wedding and tourism industries.

 Register for free to continue reading